-- Rottweiler Training
+- Training and exercise tips

 The history of the Rottweiler is an interesting one.
 Their name is thought to have been derived from the name of their German town of origin Rottweil, pronounced “Rott-Vile”.